jadegui/Portfolio/docs/intro.md

 # Welcome to Jade's Portfolio

-I'm a **technical writer student** based in Ottawa, ON.
+I'm a **technical writer** based in Ottawa, ON.

 ## Let's Discover My Docs

-I've organized my documents in several categories:
+I've organized my documents into the following categories:

 **1. Editing**
 - White Paper Edit